Eszter Steierhoffer, Lily Jencks and e-flux Architecture

 ‘ims and ‘wasms: Chronograms of Architecture

 ‘Chronograms of Architecture’ is a collaboration between e-flux Architecture and the Jencks Foundation within the context of their research programme ‘isms and ‘wasms that takes inspiration from Charles Jencks’ diagrams.
 It features contributions by Pier Vittorio Aureli and Marson Korbi, Mario Carpo and Mark Garcia, Charles L. Davis II and Curry J. Hackett, Francesca Hughes and Urtzi Grau, MOULD, and Bryony Roberts and Abriannah Aiken.
-An exhibition of the six commissioned diagrams and an accompanying symposium will take place at the Architectural Association in London in May 2023.
+An exhibition of the six commissioned diagrams and an accompanying symposium took place at the Architectural Association in London in October 2023.

 ‘When ‘wasms became ‘isms,’ Charles Jencks’ contribution to the first International Architecture Biennale in Venice (1980), mapped the various parallel streams and traditions of Post-Modern architecture, exploring the edges, the eccentric, the bizarre, and the outsider cultures beyond the mainstream.
 In an attempt to grasp and reckon with the historical moment that he was living in, Jencks built on his earlier Evolutionary Tree diagrams, which laid out six ideologies that allowed him to categorise all the ‘isms’ (and the ‘wasms’) of architectural culture on a divergent and diverse map.
 Architects, buildings, social trends, and technical innovations were plotted on a timeline in relation to these ideological streams.
 What resulted is the now-iconic image of a series of undulating blobs tracing architecture and society’s pulsations between different ideals through time.